brianbob/legend-of-zombies/README.md

    * Add ammo and possibly other drops to zombie kills
    * Add in trees/foliage.
    * Add in a border to the world.
+     * Border of trees or mountains or something?
    * Add in a credit state.
      * Credit http://ericskiff.com/music/ for the music.